piegope/doc/docs/content/en/kb/workspace-browser-extension/how-to-articles/deploy-workspace-browser-extension-chrome-gpo.md

 ```

 ### Default admin Settings
 All attributes can have their value changed or their key removed.
 If this section is added in the JSON string, a comma needs to be added at the end of the settings section above.
-See the sample in the <a href="#Example">Example</a> section about it.
+See the sample in the [Example](#Example) section about it.

 ```
 {